DeedClaim

 3. A transfer of the property during life using a deed that clearly revokes the transfer-on-death deed or some part of it.10

-To be effective, each of these documents must be signed and notarized by the owner after the date the original TOD deed was signed and notarized.
+To be effective, the owner must sign and notarize the relevant document after the date the original TOD deed was signed and notarized.
 The revocation must also be recorded before the owner’s death in the public records in the Office of the County Clerk and Recorder of the county where the TOD deed (the deed being revoked) is recorded.11

-If a Montana TOD deed is signed by joint owners, one owner’s revocation does not affect the deed as to the interest of another owner.12 A TOD deed by joint owners is revoked only if all of the living joint owners revoke it.13
+If joint owners sign a Montana TOD deed, one owner’s revocation does not affect the deed as to another owner’s interest.12 A TOD deed by joint owners is revoked only if all of the living joint owners revoke it.13

 US common law has historically allowed wills to be revoked by physical acts, such as tearing, burning, or otherwise destroying the will.
-A TOD deed is not a will, so it cannot be revoked by a revocatory act after it is recorded.14
+A TOD deed is not a will, so a revocatory act cannot revoke it after it is recorded.14

-On the death of the owner—or, if there are multiple owners, on the death of the last owner to die—the property is transferred to the beneficiary as described in the deed.15 The beneficiary takes the property as is, with no warranty of title (even if the deed says otherwise)16, and the property remains subject to all mortgages or other actions that the owner may have taken prior to death.17
+On the death of the owner—or, if there are multiple owners, on the death of the last owner—the property is transferred to the beneficiary as described in the deed.15 The beneficiary takes the property as is, with no warranty of title (even if the deed says otherwise)16, and the property remains subject to all mortgages or other actions the owner may have taken prior to death.17

 Yes.
 A joint owner is defined as any individual who owns property with one or more other individuals with a right of survivorship.
 The definition does not include tenants in common.
 Joint owners may sign the same TOD deed.21